-/STANDBY SET (Alpha/I64 only)
+/STANDBY_SET (Alpha/Integrity servers only)

 Selects as the subject of the display only those processors that are members of the system's standby set - those CPUs in the hard partition that are not currently owned by soft partitions.
-Supported only on AlphaServer systems that support partitioning.

 /SUMMARY

 Produces a display listing the processors in the OpenVMS multiprocessing or single-CPU system, indicating which is the primary processor, which processors are configured, and which processors are active.